equaynor/know-your-crypto-basics/README.md

 Welcome,

 Know Your Crypto Basics is a fun and interactive online quiz about cryptocurrency fun facts and fundamentals.
+The user can test his/hers general knowledge and see where there are still gaps to fill.

 # Table of Contents
 - [Know Your Crypto Basics](#know-your-crypto-basics)